-- Tuition payments may be made using cash, check, ACH payments (one time and reoccurring), and credit cards.
+- Placement and tuition of a child is based on the age of the child on August 31st of the current school year. - Tuition payments may be made using cash, check, ACH payments (one time and reoccurring), and credit cards.
 A charge of 3% will be assessed when using credit cards. - ACG encourages families to create an account on the Procare Parent App for classroom communication and tuition payments.
 The app is available for iOS and Android devices.
 Instructions will be emailed to families prior to the child's first day of school. - Tuition is due in advance on the first day of the month.
 Extended care charges are due during the first week of the following month services were provided.
 Example: September tuition due September 1; September extended care due prior to October 10. - An early drop off fee of \$20 is charged if your child is dropped off prior to 8:25 or 8:55 and early care is not part of your child's registered schedule.
 A late pick up is charged at a rate of \$40.00 after 1:10, 3:10, 4:40.
 The early/late pickup fee will increase by double per occurrence. - ✤ A Late pickup fee of \$50 plus \$5 per minute will be charged after 5:35 p.m. - If your child is not picked up by 5:40 and no one contacts the school, then the emergency contacts will be contacted. - CYFD/law enforcement will be contacted if your child is not picked up by 6 pm. - Tuition and extended care charges that are paid after the tenth of the month in which they are due are subject to a \$30 late fee.
 If tuition is not paid by the last school day of the month, the late fee will increase to \$50.
 If tuition is paid late a second time, the late fee is increased to \$50 and becomes \$100 if tuition is not paid by the end of the month.
 If tuition is late a third time, the late fee automatically becomes \$100.
-The late fee is assessed once per month and added to your bill on the 11th day. - Statements for outstanding charges are updated in Procare Parent Account\ on the 11th day of the month and will include tuition, extended care charges, and late fees. - If payment is made by credit card any refund will be made to card used for the original transaction.
+The late fee is assessed once per month and added to your bill on the 11th day. - Statements for outstanding charges are updated in Procare Parent Account on the 11th day of the month and will include tuition, extended care charges, and late fees. - If payment is made by credit card any refund will be made to card used for the original transaction.

-May 10 10% of Tuition Prepaid August 1-August 10 10% of Tuition Due 10% of tuition due September 1 Annual - less prepaid amount from May; August Semi Annual-Less prepaid amount from May; August Ionuomi Registration Fees due upon registration.
+May 10 10% of Tuition Prepaid August 1-August 10 10% of Tuition Due 10% of tuition due September 1 Annual - less prepaid amount from May; August Semi Annual-Less prepaid amount from May; August Registration Fees due upon registration.
 Non-refundable.
-Current accounts prerequisite January for registration.
-May 10 10% OF TUITION FOR MAY OF NEXT SCHOOL YEAR Notes: The total tuition i s divided into tenths.
-It does not correspond to the number of days in a given month.
-It is not possible to adjust tuition for missed days.
-Summer fee schedules are published in March.
-Procare Parent account allows fo or access to billing information and statements.
-Late fees are app lied on the 11 th of each month.
-See above for late fee description.
+Current accounts prerequis January for registration.
+May 10 10% OF TUITION FOR MAY OF NEXT SCHOOL YEAR

-Calendar of Payments for School Year\
+Calendar of Payments for School Year